 - Prepaid cards aren’t attached to your bank account so reduce the risk of fraud.
 If lost or stolen, you can block the card and have a new one issued without losing the money

-- You can load your prepaid card in advance to take advantage of good exchange rates, which is fixed at the time of loading
+- You can load your prepaid card in advance to take advantage of good exchange rates when going on holiday, which is fixed at the time of loading

 - Prepaid cards are safer and more convenient to carry than cash and some can be set up by those as young as 13, so if kids are heading off on school trips, they can be a good option

 - You can reload money onto your card usually over the phone or online.
 Preload a card with your budget for a small trip, which can keep spending in check

-If your credit history is not the best, you’ll be pleased to know that prepaid cards don’t require a credit check, though there are some special credit builder prepaid cards that may prove useful in improving your credit score.
+If you have bad credit, you’ll be pleased to know that prepaid cards don’t require a credit check, though there are some special credit builder prepaid cards that may prove useful in improving your credit score.

 Other fees for use you may be charged include: